-- 3.2 Noise monitoring was conducted at five designated monitoring stations, namely KTD1, KTD2c, KER1, CKL1 and CKL2 in the reporting period.
+- 3.2 Noise monitoring was conducted at five designated monitoring stations, namely KTD1, KTD2d, KER1, CKL1 and CKL2 in the reporting period.
 Table 3.1 and Figure 2 show the locations of these stations. - 3.3 The monitoring location at Kai Tak area has been reviewed and updated to obtain the data with higher representative based on several conditions, such as distance between monitoring location and the sensitive receiver, non-project related interference, obstruction to the construction works on site and the power supply problem.
 The monitoring location KTD1a and KER1b has been updated to KTD1 and KER1 respectively, where are the original location as proposed in the EM&A manual (AEIAR-174/2013).
 And the monitoring location KTD2c was remained unchanged after the aforementioned review.
+Monitoring location KTD2c was then further relocated to KTD2d after the review of status and location of monitoring station conducted in between February and March 2021.